 Every year, the Clark Science Center offers stipends for summer research with faculty mentors.
 You can learn more about the program and how to apply here.

 Our 260-acre field station is your playground for environmental research!
 Students are actively engaged in research at MacLeish related to the hemlock woolly adelgid, groundwater quality, precipitation through fall, the mitigation of invasive species such as multiflora rose and oriental bittersweet, and historic use of the property.
 Fill out the research proposal form here.

 Students interested in exploring a topic, issue or research project independently may propose a Special Studies course with a faculty adviser.
 Special studies offer students the opportunity to delve into a topic that may not be covered in courses, pursue in greater depth a project begun in a class or in a summer internship, or undertake a new project.
 The Center for the Environment, Ecological Design, and Sustainability (CEEDS) can help connect you to professors and support your research interests related to the environment and sustainability.
 Research projects do not need to be science or lab-based.
 Past projects include creating the campus move-out program now known as SmithCycle and conducting research to understand how our Farmington Solar Project might impact the local community.

 Smithies are passionate about sustainability and environmental justice.
-They lead student organizations, teach fellow Smithies about the environment, start initiatives to make campus more sustainable, and work with student groups from other colleges on issues that impact the local community.
-Learn more and get involved too!
+Through student organizations, they teach their peers about the environment and start initiatives to make our campus more sustainable.
+They also work with other colleges and groups to work on issues that impact the local community.

-Eco-Reps are an elected house position and engage the diverse student body of Smith in conversations and action around the broad economic and social aspects of sustainable living and behaving.
-They monitor recycling, composting, energy usage, and other sustainable operations in their respective houses.
+Eco-Reps are an elected house position and engage the diverse student body of Smith in conversations and action around the broad economic and social aspects of sustainable living.
+They monitor recycling, composting, energy usage and other sustainable operations in their respective houses.